DevMountain/TextSupport/README.md

 https://<my-app-name>.firebaseio.com/numbers
 ```

-* Use the `on()` handler to detect when a new messages have been added to your numbers collection.
-[Docs here.](https://www.firebase.com/docs/web/api/query/on.html) You'll listen for the `child_added` event.
 * Create a new "zap" on Zapier that triggers when a SMS is sent to your Twilio number.
 Have the trigger cause a new Firebase child to be added to `/numbers`.

 When matching up the Twilio SMS with the Firebase child record, you can use something like this: